General ledger reconciliation

 The following resources are intended to provide general guidance for state agencies.

-Training classes related to GL reconciliation (sign up in LMS)
+Training classes related to GL reconciliation (sign up in TLC)

 - GL Reconciliation: Basics

 - Payroll Revolving Account Reconciliation